 5. To improve accessibility to all services and facilities Targets: improve accessibility to all services and facilities.
 Trends: increased accessibility to local services by public transport over last three years. + Open Spaces and Green Infrastructure are infrastructure assets for local communities. + + + 6.
 Make the best use of previously developed land and existing buildings Targets: 70% of new residential development to be on previously developed land between 2010 and 2027.
 Economic development to be directed to urban centres and employment areas.
 Indicative density ranges given in Policy CS10.
 Trends: since 2012, the target is being met and exceeded.
-Between 2012 - 2013, 98.2% of residential development was on previously developed land.
+Between 2012 - 2013, 98.2% of residential development were on previously developed land.
 All new business floorspace were on previously developed land.
 0 0 0 0 7.
 Minimise air, light and noise pollution.
 Ensure that air quality continues to improve Targets: improve air quality and maintain low levels of light and noise pollution.
 Trends: one AQMA (increasing trend).
 Air quality is generally good and in the main meets health based standards set by the Government.
 An Air Quality Management Area has been established on Anchor Hill in Knaphill.
 The main sources of air pollutants are + Green infrastructure is the lungs within and around the built environment that helps improve air quality.
 It has direct effect in regulating the oxygen and carbon dioxide content of the + + + busy and congested roads on the area.
 Woking Transport Strategy identifies specific measures to mitigate transport impacts of future development.
 The measures are also identified the Council's Regulation 123 List for Community Infrastructure Levy (CIL) contributions. environment with positive impacts on air quality.
 8. Reduce land contamination and safeguard agricultural soil quality Targets: reduce land contamination and avoid development on Grade 1, 2 or 3a agricultural land.
 Trends: no significant loss of agricultural land; increase in number of sites with potential land contamination Remediation of Westfield Tip and provision of 198 dwellings.
 The number of sites of potential land contamination concern has gradually increased in recent years.
 0 0 0 0 9.
 Conserve and enhance biodiversity Targets: maintain and enhance biodiversity.
 Trends: little change over time.
 Majority of SSSIs in 'unfavourable but recovering' condition; majority of SNCIs stable or declining in quality.
 Increasing SANG provision.
-Stable bird populations. + It creates habitats for a variety of species.
-There could be long term negative impacts on SANGs that have existing biodiversity interest that is disturbed by new or increased + + +
+Stable bird populations. + It creates habitats for a variety of species + + +

-10. Conserve and No quantifiable data at local level on the creation and enhancement of BAP priority habitats.
+No quantifiable data at local level on the creation and enhancement of BAP priority habitats.
 However, data is expected to be forthcoming in the near future.
 Majority of SSSIs are in favourable recovering condition.
 Council has sufficient SANG land to mitigate against impacts of housing on the SPAs.
 Nightjar numbers are relatively stable since 2006, Dartford Warbler has seen 36% increase since 2010 (but overall decline of 92.6%).
 Woodlark slight decline since 2006.
-Targets: preserve and enhance access if they are not managed effectively.
-Direct positive enhance and where appropriate make accessible for enjoyment the natural/ archaeological/ historic environments and heritage assets & cultural assets and landscapes cultural and historic features.
+10. Conserve and enhance and where appropriate make accessible for enjoyment the natural/ archaeological/ historic environments and heritage assets & cultural assets and landscapes Targets: preserve and enhance cultural and historic features.
 Improved provision of open space.
 Trends: little change in status of heritage assets (4 Grade I, 10 Grade II, 166 Grade II, 311 Locally Listed Buildings, 5 Scheduled Ancient Monuments, 3 registered parks and gardens, 25 Conservation Areas).
 No historic landscapes designated.
 Decline in quality of Brookwood Cemetery.
 Ongoing appraisal of Conservation Areas.
-Majority of residents satisfied with cultural and recreational facilities. + improvements to the natural environment and the landscape of the area.
+Majority of residents satisfied with cultural and recreational facilities. + Direct positive improvements to the natural environment and the landscape of the area.
 Impacts on archaeological, historic environment and heritage assets are not significant. + + +